n1k0/readable-proxy/README.md

 ##### Optional parameters

 - `sanitize`: A *boolean string* to enable HTML sanitization (valid truthy boolean strings: "1", "on", "true", "yes", "y"; everything else will be considered falsy):
+- `userAgent`: A custom [User Agent](http://en.wikipedia.org/wiki/User_agent) string.
+By default, it will use the PhantomJS one.

 **Note:** Enabling contents sanitization loses Readability.js specific HTML semantics, though is probably safer for users if you plan to publish retrieved contents on a public website.